F2HEAL/VHP-Vibro-Glove2/README.md

 ## Hardware

 We used the board developed in the [Google Audio-to-tactile](https://github.com/google/audio-to-tactile) project (Thanks!).
 Instructions on how to obtain this board are provided [here](https://github.com/google/audio-to-tactile/blob/main/extras/doc/hardware/index.md).

-We used 8 [TECTONIC TEAX09C005-8 Audio Exciters](https://www.tectonicaudiolabs.com/product/teax09c005-8/) in a 3D printed housing.
-Latest version [Gen13.stl](doc/Gen13.stl) with instructions on assembly [here](https://bb.f2heal.com/viewtopic.php?p=11#p11).
+The rest of the components needed can be found in the [BOM](doc/BOM).
+The [fingerbeds](doc/3D Fingerbed) and [casing](doc/3D Controler Housing) are 3D printed.

 ![image](https://github.com/F2HEAL/VHP-Vibro-Glove2/assets/18469570/78e032f1-99f6-40ed-86ab-5e5dde163579)